Introduction

 The Poseidon Adventure

 Allen talked Twentieth Century Fox into putting up $5 million toward the film’s budget.
 This was a fairly large sum of money in 1971.
 But the funding came with strings attached.
-Knowing Allen’s penchant for cheese, the studio insisted he relinquishes the directing responsibilities to an established director who had more experience handling character-driven films.
+Knowing Allen’s penchant for cheese, the studio insisted he relinquished the directing responsibilities to an established director who had more experience handling character-driven films.

 Ronald Neame, who had recently had a major success with The Prime of Miss Jean Brodie (1969), was chosen to take charge of this aspect of the production.
 At the time, he seemed like an extremely odd choice to pair with Irwin Allen.
-But the result would demonstrate that sometimes, even studio executives know exactly what they’re doing.
+However, the result would demonstrate that sometimes, even studio executives know exactly what they’re doing.

 No Fun For the Actors…